Updated April 2026

 Cover when app on, no trip

-Driver personal injury (ACC applies)
+Driver personal injury (CTP applies)

 Comprehensive own-vehicle cover